-No person in the United States shall, based on sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
+No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
 20 U.S.C. §1681(a)

 To report a violation of Title IX or to ask questions regarding Title IX, contact Ms. Tifini Whiddon, Director of Human Resources.
-Her office address is in room 201 of the Administration Building; her telephone number is 936-633-4555, and her email address is twhiddon@angelina.edu.
+Her office is in room 201 of the Administration Building; her telephone number is 936-633-4555, and her email address is twhiddon@angelina.edu.
 Students may also contact the U.S. Department of Education, Office for Civil Rights (800-421-3481) to complain of sex discrimination or sexual harassment including sexual violence.
+The Title IX policy can be found on the Angelina College website, angelina.edu.